|Courtesy of www.FridaKahlo.org|

 After this Frida's life seems to be settled down to some extent of

 calmer routine.
-They remained live separably through even they are
+They remained to live separably through even they

-married again.
-Frida still lives with her animals, dolls and
+have married again.
+Frida still lives with her animals, dolls, and

-flowers at countryside that she is interested in.
+flowers in the countryside that she is interested in.
 They are still

 the main part of her life.

 The rigidity of Me and My Parrot is broken by details within the work.
 The parrots bring depth, the intricate detailing of their feathers providing a subtle contrast to the smooth simplicity of Frida's appearance.
 The ruffled, protective parrots enhance the sensual tactility of the work, the calm simplicity of Kahlo's mien magnified against them.

 |Photo of Frida, Muray with 'Me and My Parrot'|